huggingface/huggingface_hub/docs/hub/security.md

 We recommand to create one access token per app or usage.
 For instance, one would have one token to use on their local machine, one token to use on Colab notebooks, and one token to be used by an awesome custom inference server.
 This way, you can invalidate one token without impacting your other usages.

 We also recommand giving the minimal rights to each token you create.
-If you only need read access (ie, loading a dataset with the `datasets` library or retrieving the weights of a model), give your access token the `read` role.
+If you only need read access (i.e., loading a dataset with the `datasets` library or retrieving the weights of a model), give your access token the `read` role.

 ## Access Control in Organizations